ruanzhijun/online-poker-texas-hold-em/README.md

 # Poker Texas Hold'em (Work In Progress)
+Little personal project because I love playing card games with my family and found it a good way to practice java, networking, multithreading and Client-Server structure.

 ## TO-DOs
 ### Client
 * Add GUI.
 Images and all that.
 * Set the close of all opened connections in a Shutdown Hook when closed the whole client.